- Fee assured

 - Urological malignancy

-His private practice includes the investigation of common problems such as blood in the urine, difficulty in urination, raised PSA levels and urinary tract infections.
-In his Private Practice, he investigates, diagnoses and treats patients with prostate and bladder cancer.
+Greg's private practice includes the investigation of common problems such as blood in the urine, difficulty in urination, raised PSA levels and urinary tract infections.
+He investigates, diagnoses and treats patients with prostate and bladder cancer.
 He uses a range of biopsy approaches including transperineal and MRI guided, to diagnose prostate cancer.
 He also performs benign prostate surgery and inguino-scrotal surgery.

 He takes pride in establishing positive therapeutic relationships with his patients and their families.